< Back to Glossary

 Thankfully, rules can be customizable depending on the risk level that a financial institution is comfortable with, as well as to follow unique rules for different client types (e.g. somebody working in television who may be paid large sums of money infrequently).

-What should you look for in a transaction monitoring solution?
+What should you look for in an AML transaction monitoring solution?

 Alongside this, it is important for anti-financial crime teams to be able to create an audit trail of activity.
 This is for two reasons – to aid in their own investigations when one team member takes over from another and also to send on to authorities if suspicious transactions are occurring.